intrepid

 Do I need travel insurance?

-Travel insurance is compulsory for all Intrepid travellers and should be taken out at the time of booking.
+Travel insurance is compulsory for all Intrepid travelers and should be taken out at the time of booking.
 You must provide proof of your travel insurance on the first day of your trip; you will not be able to join the trip without it.

 What does my travel insurance policy need to cover?